Kotlin/kotlinx.serialization/README.md

 ### Android

 By default, proguard rules are supplied with the library.
-[This rules](proguard-rules.pro) keeps serializers for _all_ serializable classes that are retained after shrinking.
+[These rules](proguard-rules.pro) keep serializers for _all_ serializable classes that are retained after shrinking.

 **These rules do not affect serializable classes with named companion objects.**